-- 4.1.1 Major construction work of the third golf course were (i) permanent drainage/irrigation system installation work at southern part (Holes 11-16) and cut-and-fill work central part (Holes 1, 2 and 17) of East Course, (ii) permanent closed low flow drainage system installation, (iii) irrigation system installation, (iv) sub-soil drains installation, (v) hydroseeding at the permanent slope/bare grounds, (vi) furnishing work at permanent bridges and (vi) turfing at Holes 3, 6 and 7 during the reporting month. - 4.1.2 No dust suppression mitigation measure was provided for all rock breaking areas.
-Dust suppression measures for loading/unloading activities, rough shaping and haul road (truck traffic) were insufficient.
-The water source for dust suppression was mainly pumped from downstream of Stream A only. - 4.1.3 Implementation of temporary drains on site was not according to the general principles of TDMP.
+- 4.1.1 Major construction work of the third golf course were (i) turfing at Holes 3, 6, 7, 11 & 18 (ii) sand capping at Holes 13-16 & 18 (southern part) (iii) permanent drainage / irrigation system / sub-soil drainage installation at central part (Holes 1, 2, 9 and 17) of East Course, (iv) permanent closed low flow drainage system installation, (v) hydroseeding at the permanent slope/bare grounds and (vi) furnishing work at permanent bridges. - 4.1.2 The Contractor was reminded to provide sufficient dust suppression measures for loading/unloading activities, rough shaping and haul road (truck traffic). - 4.1.3 Implementation of temporary drains on site was not according to the general principles of TDMP.
 In addition, the water quality results at all identified streams and fresh water inland marsh revealed that improvement and strengthen of temporary drainage system installed on site is required. - 4.1.4 Hydroseeding at scar areas within the East Course was completed before March 2007.
 However, some areas were required re-hydroseeding (due to soil erosion after rain and died out) and will be planted with native shrub.
-Vegetation stockpiles, general refuse and construction waste stockpiles were temporary stored at Hole 1 and disposed off-site during this reporting month.
-The Contractor was reminded to dispose all other remaining construction wastes gradually off-site and to submit the trip tickets record (construction/general waste, disposal record for chemical toilets and chemical waste) for our reference. - 4.1.5 Disposal of temporary stored wastewater (third time) from the CHEC's temporary sewage treatment plant was carried out on 17 June 2007 by licenced Contractor.
+Construction waste stockpiles were temporary stored and accumulated at Hole 2 near the adjacent slope of concrete batching plant during this reporting month.
+The stockpile location was considered improper.
+The Contractor was reminded to relocate the construction waste or dispose more frequently off-site and to submit the trip tickets record for our record. - 4.1.5 Disposal of temporary stored wastewater (fourth time) from the CHEC's temporary sewage treatment plant was carried out on 24 July 2007 by licenced Contractor.
 However, no water quality report was submitted by CHEC regarding the performance of the sewage treatment plant.
-Therefore, no discharge of sewage effluent from the sewage treatment plant to fresh water inland marsh is allowed. - 4.1.6 Insufficient mobile toilets were available on site at remote areas, only few units were located at the southern portion of construction site. - 4.1.7 No dredging work has been carried out near to the existing pier for the desalination plant pipelines.
+Therefore, no discharge of sewage effluent from the sewage treatment plant to fresh water inland marsh is allowed.
+The Contractor was reminded to submit the disposal record by the licenced Contractor for our record. - 4.1.6 Insufficient mobile toilets were available on site at remote areas, only few units were located at the southern portion of construction site. - 4.1.7 No dredging work has been carried out near to the existing pier for the desalination plant pipelines.
 Summary of implementation status is provided in Annex D.